 Mastering the Power BI IF statement opens up a world of possibilities for analyzing and presenting data.
 Let’s learn how to harness this powerful feature to elevate your data analysis game.

 Definition: The IF statement in Power BI is a logical function for creating conditional logic in data analysis.
 It evaluates a condition and returns one value if the condition is true and another if false.
-This function aids in creating calculated columns, create measures, or transformations based on dynamic criteria.
+This function aids in creating calculated columns, creating measures, or transformations based on dynamic criteria.

 IF(<logical_test>, <value_if_true>, <value_if_false>)